mihaela-stoian/PiShield/README.md

 # apply CL from CLOVERD to get the corrected predictions
 corrected_predictions = CL(predictions.clone())  # returns tensor([[ 3., -2., -3.]], which satisfies the constraints
 ```

+#### Training time
+Assume a Deep Generative Model (DGM) is used to obtain synthetic tabular data.
+Using CLOVERD at training time is easy, as it requires two steps:
+1. Instantiating the ConstraintLayer class from CLOVERD in the DGM's constructor.
+2. Applying the ConstraintLayer on the generated data obtained from the DGM before updating the loss function of the DGM.